emmanuelByte/tech-explainer-studio/public/ai-animation-prompt.md

 - `scene`:
   - `currentFrame`: the current playhead frame.
   - `selectedLayerIds`: layers directly selected by the user.
+  - `selectedKeyframes`: keyframes selected on the timeline when available.
+If the user asks to edit, move, delete, duplicate, retime, or change easing on "selected keyframes", operate on those exact keyframes.
   - `selectedDescendantLayerIds`: descendants of selected groups/layers.
   - `animationTargetLayerIds`: **the only layers you may target**.
 This is `selectedLayerIds` plus descendants of selected groups.
-  - `layers`: existing layers with id, name, path, type, parentId, childrenIds, depth, visibility, lock state, size, current transform, `startFrame`, `endFrame`, and `durationFrames`.
-Use this to understand group hierarchy and current positions for target layers.
+  - `layers`: existing layers with id, name, path, type, parentId, childrenIds, depth, visibility, lock state, size, current transform, current style, `startFrame`, `endFrame`, and `durationFrames`.
+Use this to understand group hierarchy, current positions, current visual values, and timing ranges for target layers.
   - For selected layers and selected descendants, each layer also includes `animation`: compact existing keyframes. `animation.transformKeyframes` contains transform/effect keyframes with frame, easing, optional custom bezier, and animated props. `animation.propertyKeyframes` contains per-property keyframes such as width, height, fillColor, textColor, stroke, border radius, font size, shadow, blur, etc.

 Root layer coordinates use canvas center as origin (`x: 0, y: 0` = canvas center).
 Parented layers use parent-relative coordinates.
 When animating a child, its `x` / `y` are inside its parent group.

+The editor supports nested groups.
+Children should be treated as visual parts of their parent: when the user asks to animate items inside a selected group, animate child layers in their current parent-relative positions and preserve their spacing/proportions.

 ## Scope: Selection First, Context When Obvious